validatedpatterns/docs/content/patterns/industrial-edge/_index.md

 Telemetry Transport) integration that normalizes and routes sensor data to the other components.

-FIXME(bandini): is data lake really provided by ODF?
 That sensor data is mirrored into a data lake that is provided by Red Hat OpenShift Data Foundation.
 Data scientists then use various tools from the open source Open Data Hub project to perform model development and training, pulling